DrRoad/VisionZero-Project/README.md

 We collect and clean up a list of these treatments and simply mark them treatment 1, 2, ..., and so on.
 Each treatment in binary form so they are coded as 1 if there exists one and 0 otherwise.

+The most intuitive approach is to present a correlation matrix and we can, though vaguely, visualize some patterns among variables in the data set.
+Conventionally, scholars will use a trial-and-error to detect variables.
+Sometimes more sophisticated mehods (such as Principle Components) will be attempted.

 <p align="center">
   <img width="1000" src="https://github.com/yiqiao-yin/Investigation-of-High-order-Interactions-in-VisionZero-Project/blob/master/figs/corrplot.PNG">
 </p>